3timeslazy/vscodium-devpodcontainers/README.md

 ## Customizations

-The extensions support two customizations formats:
+The extensions support two customizations formats, that you can add to `.devcontainers/devcontainer.json`:

 - **vscode**.
 VS Code standard format
 - **vscodium**.
 Experimental format with additional features